Clemmys guttata (Schneider, 1792)

 Key Characters: Unhinged plastron; low, smooth-margined, black carapace usually with one to several yellow spots per scute.

 Similar Species: Juvenile Blanding’s Turtle.
-See Key to Illinois Turtles for help with identification.
+See Key to Adult Turtles of Illinois for help with identification.

 Subspecies: None are recognized.

 Description: Small (up to 12 cm CL) distinctive turtle with a plastral pattern of dark blotches on light background that becomes darker with age.
 Head spotted or uniformly dark.
 Limbs dark above, yellow to orange below.
 Male usually with tan chin, brown eyes, and slightly concave plastron.
 Female with yellow chin, orange eyes, and flat plastron.